Starwood Preferred Guest® Credit Card from American Express Review: Is it the Best Travel Credit Card?

 While overall it’s a plus that the card is an Amex, it’s also a negative given that Amex is not universally accepted.
 So, you’ll need to carry a backup Visa or MasterCard.

-The annual fee of $65, while waived the first year, is another minus.
+The annual fee of $95, while waived the first year, is another minus.
 In general, if you’re a smaller spender, credit cards with annual fees are not a good deal.
 If, for instance, you spend less than $1,000 a month on your credit card, it will be hard to get enough value out of the Starpoints that you do earn to offset the annual fee.
+Compared to similar travel reward cards, however, the $95 annual fee is actually very reasonable.

 On the whole, however, the Starwood Preferred Guest® Credit Card from American Express is arguably one of the best credit cards on the market.
 It’s one of the few cards in my wallet and certainly worthy of a close look for anyone in the market for a travel credit card.